nathanemyers-dev/ai-computational-memory/white-paper/continuity-failure-modes.md

 This taxonomy is required for regulated deployment.

-## Failure‑Mode Categories
+## Failure Mode Categories

 **1. Advisory Guardrail Failures**

 These failures occur when advisory guardrails activate at the retention boundary.
-They prevent formation of advisory state and can trigger continuity loss without surfacing warnings.
+They prevent formation of advisory-state and can trigger continuity loss without surfacing warnings.

 Advisory guardrail failures include:

 • rejection of advisory packets
 • rejection of directive or suitability‑oriented structures
 • rejection of decision‑oriented transformations
-• boundary‑layer activation without user‑visible warnings
+• boundary layer activation without user‑visible warnings

 These failures are expected behavior under regulated constraints.